msrsaditya/SoyBook-Air/README.md

 - Alacritty is a Blazingly Fast Terminal Emulator with GPU Acceleration.
 Written in Rust.
 - Vim Makes You Productive.
 Neovim Makes the Code Cleaner.
 I Write My Configs in Lua.
 Period.
 - IINA is the Best MPV-Like MacOS Native Video Player with Nice UI/UX.
 Written in Swift.
-- Rectangle is the Best FOSS, Feature Complete Snapping Tool for MacOS, Written in Swift.

 # Why Mac?